harpyd/thestis/README.md

 But theses within one stage will be executed in parallel by default.
 To specify a dependency, specify the name of the thesis in the `after` field.
 Then this thesis will be fulfilled after the specified one.

-### Performance
+### Pipeline

-`Performance` is the pipeline of your tests built from `Specification`.
+`Pipeline` is the pipeline of your tests built from `Specification`.
 It starts automatically when it is created.
 It can also be restarted.
-For example, you can see that the test fell through no fault of your own, for example, there was some kind of network failure, you can restart the previously created `Performance`.
+For example, you can see that the test fell through no fault of your own, for example, there was some kind of network failure, you can restart the previously created `Pipeline`.

-When creating a performance for specification, _performers_ for each type of thesis are registered. `Performer` receives the thesis, performs an action with it and returns `Result` with `Event` generated inside it for this thesis.
+When creating a pipeline for specification, _executors_ for each type of thesis are registered. `Executor` receives the thesis, executes an action with it and returns `Result` with `Event` generated inside it for this thesis.

 There may be several events: